What should your municipality deliver?

 Land use and town planning

-Along with the Department of Human Settlements, municipalities are responsible for zoning, building control, and land use planning.
-They approve building plans, manage development applications, and ensure land is used in ways that align with spatial development plans.
-These plans are tools used by government and municipalities in South Africa to make sure that land use helps the country develop in a way that promotes economic growth and social equity.
+Municipalities are responsible for zoning, building control, and land use planning.
+They approve building plans, manage development applications, and ensure land is developed in ways that align with spatial development plans.
+These plans are tools used by the government and municipalities in South Africa to make sure that land use helps the country develop in a way that promotes economic growth and social equity.

 Environmental health services